-What is Hadoop?Apache Hadoop is an open-source, Java-based software platform that manages data processing and storage for big data applications.
+What is Hadoop?Apache Hadoop is an open source, Java-based software platform that manages data processing and storage for big data applications.
 Hadoop works by distributing large data sets and analytics jobs across nodes in a computing cluster, breaking them down into smaller workloads that can be run in parallel.
-Hadoop can process both structured and unstructured data, and scale up reliably from a single server to thousands of machines.
+Hadoop can process structured and unstructured data and scale up reliably from a single server to thousands of machines.

 - The overall Hadoop ecosystem, which encompasses both the core modules and related sub-modules.

-- Hadoop related sub-modules, including: Apache Hive™, Apache Impala™, Apache Pig™, and Apache Zookeeper™, among others.
+- Hadoop-related sub-modules, including: Apache Hive™, Apache Impala™, Apache Pig™, and Apache Zookeeper™, among others.
 These related pieces of software can be used to customize, improve upon, or extend the functionality of core Hadoop.

 - HDFS — Hadoop Distributed File System.
-HDFS is a Java-based system that allows large data sets to be distributed across nodes in a cluster in a fault-tolerant manner.
+HDFS is a Java-based system that allows large data sets to be stored across nodes in a cluster in a fault-tolerant manner.

-- YARN — YARN stands for Yet Another Resource Negotiator.
-It is used for cluster resource management, planning tasks, and scheduling jobs that are running on Hadoop.
+- YARN — Yet Another Resource Negotiator.
+YARN is used for cluster resource management, planning tasks, and scheduling jobs that are running on Hadoop.

-- MapReduce — MapReduce is a programming model and big data processing engine, used for parallel processing of large data sets.
-Originally, MapReduce was the only execution engine available in Hadoop, but later on Hadoop added support for others, including Apache Tez™ and Apache Spark™.
+- MapReduce — MapReduce is both a programming model and big data processing engine used for the parallel processing of large data sets.
+Originally, MapReduce was the only execution engine available in Hadoop, but later on, Hadoop added support for others, including Apache Tez™ and Apache Spark™.

-- Hadoop Common — Hadoop Common provides a set of services to support the other modules.
+- Hadoop Common — Hadoop Common provides a set of services across libraries and utilities to support the other Hadoop modules.

-- Apache Hive — data warehouse software that runs on Hadoop and enables users to work with data in HDFS using a SQL-like query language called HiveQL.
+- Apache Hive is data warehouse software that runs on Hadoop and enables users to work with data in HDFS using a SQL-like query language called HiveQL.

-- Scalability — Unlike traditional systems that have a limitation on data storage, Hadoop is scalable as it operates in a distributed environment.
+- Scalability — Unlike traditional systems that limit data storage, Hadoop is scalable as it operates in a distributed environment.
 This allowed data architects to build early data lakes on Hadoop.
 Learn more about the history and evolution of data lakes.

 - Resilience — The Hadoop Distributed File System (HDFS) is fundamentally resilient.
 Data stored on any node of a Hadoop cluster is also replicated on other nodes of the cluster to prepare for the possibility of hardware or software failures.
 This intentionally redundant design ensures fault tolerance.
 If one node goes down, there is always a backup of the data available in the cluster.

-- Performance — Hadoop uses frequent reads and writes to disk to perform computations, which is time consuming and inefficient compared to frameworks that aim to store and process data in memory as much as possible, like Apache Spark.
+- Performance — Hadoop uses frequent reads and writes to disk to perform computations, which is time-consuming and inefficient compared to frameworks that aim to store and process data in memory as much as possible, like Apache Spark™.

 Back to glossary